rahulyad011/bill_upload_service/readme.md

 ## Endpoints
 The service provides the following two endpoints:

-1. `GET /items` - returns a list of medical bills
+1. `GET /items` - returns a list of all medical bills
-2. `POST /items` - creates a new medical bill and adds it to the list of bills
+2. `POST /items` - creates a new medical bill and adds it to existing the list of bills

 Both endpoints accept and return JSON.

 ## A medical bill has the following properties:
+1. `patient` # json with name and address of the patient
+2. `hospitalName` # name of the hospital
+3. `dateOfService` # date of the service
+4. `billAmount` # bill amount in USD

+Below mentioned is a sample bill which can be used to test the above two endpoints
 ```
 sample_bill = {
       patient: {
-          name: "",
+          name: "testuser2",
-          address: ""
+          address: "city, state, country"
-      }, # name and address of the patient
-      hospitalName: "", # name of the hospital
-      dateOfService: "", # date of the service
-      billAmount: "" # bill amount in USD
+      },
+      hospitalName: "testhospital2",
+      dateOfService: "02/15/2022",
+      billAmount: "500"
   }
 ```

 ## Validations:
 1. All input fields are mandatory
 2. Bill amount can't be a negative value